url54/scrappy-doo/README.md

 ```

 # Usage
 Currently the only required switch is the -u switch, followed by the full-url of the target.
-I added argparse, for future updates and added features.
-Optionally you can use the -o switch at the end to specify the output file destination, if you so desire.
+I added argparse, as I intend to add more functionality to it over time.
 Short | Long | Description
 ------|------|------------
 -u | --url | Full URL of your target.
--o | --out | Output file path (OPTIONAL).
 X | X | XXXX

 # Examples